Boozle812/UBFC_Website/README.md

-# UBFC_Website
+# Uni_Fur_Club_Website
-A website for the UB Fur Club server.
+A website for the University Fur Club group.